moesteelo/Analytics_Built_In_PythonFunctions/README.md

 # Analytics_Built_In_PythonFunctions
-12 of the most used built in functions data Analytics and Data Scientists use
+**12 of the most used built in functions data Analytics and Data Scientists use**

+## Overview

+### Enumerate Function
+- **The enumerate() function allows you to write a for loop that comes with an index.
+This means we can automatically assign a count variable to each item in an iterable.
+When we use enumerate(), we get back the count of the current iteration, and then the value of the item at that iteration.**